Contributing overview

 Sometimes the discovery fails - and you may need to resort to uninstalling the python extension and reinstalling it - perhaps also shutting down code and restarting.
 This is a lightweight operation and seems to be safe and usually fixes any problems.

-Test disovery will fail or stop if any of the tests have errors in them - so be sure to monitor the Problems panel at the bottom for problems in the code.
+Test discovery will fail or stop if any of the tests have errors in them - so be sure to monitor the Problems panel at the bottom for problems in the code.

 pytest fixtures are available to allow provision of common functionality.
 See conftest.py and tmp_dir for an example.